 - Second viewing area at Artist Point

 Be sure to check out the visitor center and exhibits in Canyon Village while you're there too.

 Yellowstone holds more than 10,000 hydrothermal features, including hot springs, travertine terraces, and active geysers with some of the most stunning colors and unreal action in North America.
-Some of the best to check out on your next day trip include:
+One of the most popular is the Grand Prismatic Spring, and for good reason.

 Located in the Upper Geyser Basin along with the Castle Geyser and Morning Glory Pool, Old Faithful is probably the most well-known feature in Yellowstone.
 This famous geyser is fun to watch from the boardwalk viewing area at the regular eruption times, which you can find online or on site.

-Be sure to carry bear spray with you just in case you encounter any black or grizzly bears.
+Be sure to carry bear spray with you just in case you encounter any black or grizzly bears while hiking.
 If you plan to stay in the park overnight, check out Lake Yellowstone Hotel, located along the Yellowstone Lake.

 After spending one day or more in Yellowstone, continue the road trip to Grand Teton National Park for even more views, wildlife, and exciting hiking trails near Jackson, Wyoming.